-We are taking the following actions to address this issue: Monitor chlorine/LAS more closely and work with operators on testing specifics required for adjustments.
+We are taking the following actions to address this issue: Working with operators to maintain a better ration for chlorine to ammonia.

 Please share this information with all people who drink this water, especially those who may not have received this notice directly (i.e., people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.